Nightholme Preview: Studio Ellipsis’ PvPvE Horror Where Players Become the Monsters They Hunt

 Transform, Hunt, Escape

-According to the developers, “switching archetypes isn’t just cosmetic — it rewires your entire playstyle.”
-Each form carries unique strengths and weaknesses, encouraging squads to think strategically about team composition, timing, and when to engage or retreat.
+As the developers say, “switching archetypes isn’t just cosmetic — it rewires your entire playstyle.”
+Each has its unique approaches and vulnerabilities, pushing teams to consider the strategic use of their roster, timing, and when to burst into combat or fall back.

 “Finally a game where we get to be the monsters!”